Future of Coding uses Slack as an internet forum / message board.

-We share and discuss ideas, prototypes, weekly demo videos, and inspirational links, with a friendly tone and an inclusive code of conduct.
+We share and discuss ideas, prototypes, and inspirational links, with a friendly tone and an inclusive code of conduct.
 We also organize meetups and events in cities around the world and online.
-The discussions are deep and wonderful, with an eye to half-forgotten history and a head filled with dreams of what could someday be.
+The community is wonderful, with an eye to half-forgotten history and a head filled with dreams of what could someday be.

 Our 4 most popular channels are bridged to Matrix rooms.
 They should be accessible in any Matrix client using the following aliases:

 You can also search for “Future of Coding” in a Matrix client to find them.
 Note that these Matrix bridged rooms are currently invite-only as a spam prevention measure.
 If you would like to join, please DM